gvwilson/sensibleadventures/nardica/nardica.md

 Wales grunted again.
 "Nine minutes to optimal position.
-Assuming they're not tweaking the satellite signal just to lure us in."
+Assuming they're not skewing the satellite signal just to lure us in."

 "Coulda mentioned that earlier," Uncle Jack muttered, more out of reflex than conviction.